This post contains affiliate links which means if you make a purchase we might receive a small commission at no additional cost to you.

-I always wondered about Wedge Salad, I never understood why anyone would serve a quarter head of lettuce on a plate.
+I always wondered about Wedge Salad.
+And I never understood why anyone would serve a quarter head of lettuce on a plate.
 I mean, wasn’t that a little lazy on the cook’s side?

 Ok, I was wrong because I had no clue that a wedge salad was the best way to serve iceberg lettuce.
 Yes, I will say it again, this Overloaded Wedge salad is the absolute best way to serve iceberg lettuce in a salad.

 How to Cut a Wedge Salad:

 The best way on how to cut a wedge salad is to first remove the core.
 Wash the head of iceberg lettuce then hold the head with the core facing down.
 With a little force, slam the head of lettuce on the cutting board hitting the butt of the core.
 Turn the lettuce over and grab the core and pull it out.
 Slice the head of lettuce in half and then half again.
 Place each quarter on a chilled place with the cut side up.

 Serving the quarter head of an iceberg lettuce head preserves the crispness of the lettuce.
 And also most wedge salads are served with the core holding it together, but since we are serving each one on an individual plate, we choose to remove the core.
 We feel that nothing should be served on a plate that is not edible.

 Our favorite choose of wedge salad ingredients is chopped bacon, chopped tomatoes, sliced green onions, either cheddar or blue cheese.
 And of course plenty of black pepper and red pepper flakes.

 And loading it with all those great ingredients we typically find on loaded baked potatoes just add to the specialness of this salad.
 But be sure your toppings are diced small so they accent the salad, not overwhelm it.
 We don’t wish it to look like a Dr. Seus village with toppings balanced precariously all over the top.